User Manual – Durst

 Figure 9: An N-Up layout in the Impose Editor with the option to Adopt the Repeat Size from the N-Up

-1. The Imposition now displays the dimensions of the repeat or N-Up on the Impose Sheet [18].
+1. The Imposition now displays the dimensions of the repeat or N-Up directly on the Impose Sheet [18].

 Figure 10: The Impositions surface with the dimensions of the N-Up